mattmassicotte/PackageTemplate/README.md

 I got this idea from [Keith Harrison](https://useyourloaf.com/blog/strict-concurrency-checking-in-swift-packages/).

-Also, its worth noting that I have added features here that are available in Swift 5.10.
-But, if you may want to adopt some Swift 6 features as well.
+Also, it's worth noting that I have added features here that are available in Swift 5.10.
+But, you may want to adopt some Swift 6 features as well.
 You **can** do this without sacrificing 5.10 compatibility with conditional compilation in your sources.

 ## GitHub Actions